microsoft/fluentui/specs/makeStyles.md

 The order of `makeStyles` calls defines the DOM insertion order.
 When `makeStyles` is called, it does NOT insert the CSS to DOM, but assigns a counter-based id to the associated styles.
 When `useStyles` returned by the `makeStyles` is called for the first time, it inserts the CSS to DOM in the order defined by the `makeStyles` call.

 For that to work as expected, you cannot export `makeStyles` to share styles in multiple different modules - that would lead to non-deterministic insertion order.
 The only way to share styles is to export the style object and have a dedicated `makeStyles` calls in all the modules which reuse the style object.

+The approach also currently does not support async API (`React.Suspense`) as there the modules evaluation order is non-deterministic.
+(Code example: https://codesandbox.io/s/kind-davinci-xvwxg)

 #### Inspired by Material UI